DC Attorney General sues Washington Commanders, owner Dan Snyder and NFL for deceiving residents | News Channel 3-12

 Yet the NFL declined to publicly release the findings of the investigation, sparking Congress to get involved with a House Oversight Committee review.
 Commissioner Goodell testified before the panel in June that the Commanders’ culture was “not only unprofessional, but toxic for far too long.”

-Goodell said that the team had not received a written report from Wilkinson in order to preserve the confidentiality of those who had participated in the internal investigation but could release a “summary of the key findings” in the future “if appropriate.”
+Goodell said that the team had not received a written report from Wilkinson in order to preserve the confidentiality of those who had participated in the internal investigation.

 Lisa Banks and Debra Katz, who represent over 40 former Commanders employees, released a statement praising the suit and calling on the NFL to release the Wilkinson investigation.